gnardini/blog-content/posts/creating-my-personal-website-with-ai.md

-# Creating my personal website with AI
+# Creating My Personal Website With AI

 Yeah, another AI code-writing post.
 I'll go with the disclaimer first, I'm working on a VS Code plugin called Kamara that writes code for you, you just need to review its output and make sure it works as intended.
 I thought this was a great project to show it off, so here I go.